15 Years at XING: Reflections and a Farewell

 My team was made up of unqualified individuals, and hostility and bullying were common.
 The offices were dreary, featuring smelly carpets, beige desks, and brown chairs.
 Few employees received salary increases, and most were significantly underpaid.
 I received only one salary increase of €200 during my time at the company, and I had to schedule an appointment with the deputy managing director to discuss it.
 When I entered his office, a dimly lit room with leather furnishings, a mahogany desk, and bookshelves that resembled a royal chamber, he asked me to sit.
 The chair was much lower than his imposing table, making it feel as though I was sitting before a throne.
 He continued working for ten minutes while ignoring me before finally removing his glasses and asking smugly, “So, you think you deserve more than what we pay?
 Why is that?”
 I then spent another ten minutes trying to convince him of my worthiness for a salary increase.

-I was thrilled when the frontend architect organized a meeting.
-I didnt need to send my CV.
-It was a Friday, and I brought a printed copy.
-I had an hour-long meeting with HR, followed by an intense session with three or four frontend architects who asked me various questions about web development.
+I was thrilled when a frontend architect organized a meeting.
+I hadn’t needed to send my CV in advance, so I brought a printed copy on Friday.
+I had a meeting with HR, followed by an in‑depth session with several frontend architects who asked me various questions about web development.

 After my previous company received my resignation letter, the atmosphere changed dramatically.
 The first action taken was to block access to xing.com for all employees through the firewall.
 Additionally, I was denied the Christmas gift that every employee received each year—a frozen duck—out of spite, claiming it was only for those still employed the following year.
 I left the company before Christmas and began my first day at XING on January 3, 2011.